uptonking/nostalgia-studio/excel-handsontable/src-pkgs/nosontable/README.md

 # nosontable

-nosontable is an open source JavaScript/HTML5 data grid component with spreadsheet look & feel.
+- nosontable is an open source JavaScript/HTML5 data grid component with spreadsheet look & feel.
-It is forked from HandsonTable community edition 6.2.2 before it was closed-sourced at version 7.
+- It easily integrates with any data source and comes with a variety of useful features like data binding, validation, sorting or powerful context menu.

-It easily integrates with any data source and comes with a variety of useful features like data binding, validation, sorting or powerful context menu.
-It is available for [React](//github.com/swsvindland/nosontable-react).
+> It is forked from HandsonTable community edition 6.2.2 before it was closed-sourced at version 7.

 ## Table of contents